 For an IT admin, the ability to do things quickly will make a huge difference for a task that takes a lot of clicks or one that takes a week to complete, and anything saving time is worth trying!

 If you’re still not convinced and doubt whether scripting is well worth the effort, here are a good few comforts that scripts can bring to an IT admin’s life:

 Now, it’s clear that scripts are indeed a boon for IT admins who are looking for a faster and more manageable way to address too time-constraining, too irritating and too error-prone device operations.
-Though writing scripts may require an additional time investment initially, the time scripts save you when ran repeatedly would make up for this time you spend.
+Though writing scripts may require an additional time investment initially, the time scripts save you when run repeatedly would make up for that.
 That is, in the long run, scripts can make powerful workflows to enhance productivity, raise your quality and bring more value to the organization, effortlessly performing useful and impressive feats of automation.

-More than a few IT admins do not have an understanding of even the scripting basics as it was not considered a powerful tool a while back.
+Few IT admins do not have an understanding of even the basics of scripting as it was not considered a powerful tool a while back.
 But knowing the basics is really important that without a strong base, a seemingly simple script can startle even a long-tenured programmer.

 It’s a long time since automation and scripting have been around the Windows platform.
 The first Windows-oriented automation tool introduced was the Command Prompt (Command line), which can be considered a successor of MS-DOS (Microsoft Disk Operating System) prompt and is often called as MS-DOS Command Prompt.
 It was designed to be compatible with the MS-DOS batch scripts for easy scripting.
 Since then, Command Prompt has been a pivotal component of the Windows ecosystem.
 Later, another tool called Windows Script Host (WSH) provided a language-independent environment to host more sophisticated command line based scripts via different object models and multiple scripting engines.